zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 :::image type="content" source="./media/upgrade-policy/n-phase-zonal-scale-set.png" alt-text="Diagram that shows a high level diagram of what happens when using n-phase upgrades on a zonal scale set.":::

 Each virtual machine responds to the application health extension probes with response body contents containing metadata key-value pairs.
-This metadata is set by the customer and tells the platform how each virtual machine should interact with Rolling Upgrades.
+This metadata is set by the customer and tells the platform how each virtual machine should interact with rolling upgrades.
 If no phase ordering metadata is received, the batches are determined by the scale set.

 To specify phase number the virtual machine should be associated with, use `phaseOrderingNumber` parameter.